firesidefiction/firesidefiction.github.io/about.md

 ### Fireside is now open for short fiction submissions until April 22.

 {% include submit-button.html %}
-Fireside will next open for submissions on April 16.

 [back to the top](#top-of-page)